cdluminate/ProdL/ProdL.md

 considerably hamper understanding of this paper, they should be considered minor, and do not constitute any reason for lowering the rating.

+#### 6.2.1.
+Excerpt from CVPR reviewer guide

+This is directly taken from CVPR reviewer guide for your reference.

+**Summary:** explain the key ideas contributions, and their significance.
+This is your abstract of this paper.
+This summary helps the AC and the authors understand the rest of your review and be confident that you understand the paper.

+**Strengths:** what about the paper provides value -- interesting ideas that are experimentally validated, an insightful organization of related work, new tools, impressive results, something else? most importantly, what can someone interested in the topic learn from the paper?

+**Weakness:** what detracts from the contributions? does the paper lack controlled experiments to validate the contributions? are there misleading claims or technical errors? is it possible to understand (and ideally reproduce) the method and experimental setups by reading the paper?

+**Rating and Justification:** carefully explain why the paper should be accepted or not, this section should make clear which of the strengths and weaknesses you consider most significant.

+**Additional comments:** minor suggestions, questions, corrections, etc. that can help the authors improve the paper, but are not crucial for the overall recommendation.

 ### 6.3.
 Surveying a New Area

 I. Read the latest top conference papers, as well as the highly cited papers in